5 Reasons Owning A Credit Card Is A Good Idea For 2023

 Owning a credit card can grant you easy access to online shopping platforms with better product offers.
 The current movement restrictions might give you a hard time looking for some products in your area with many businesses shutting down, your best bet would be to find them online and even outside the confines of Shopee and Lazada, where COD isn’t an option.

-While these may not be that significant right now, it’s also a perfect opportunity to bag some great travel and shopping deals that may save you thousands of pesos when the pandemic subsides.
+While these may not be that significant right now, it’s also a perfect opportunity to bag some great travel and shopping deals that may save you thousands of pesos especially now that international travel is slowly going back to its normal operations.

 Got a travel plan for the coming year?
-Your credit card may be able to offer you some reasonably priced airfare and accommodation.
+Your credit card may be able to offer you some reasonably priced airfare and accommodation and even travel insurance.

 5. Rewards, rewards, rewards